MODERN SLAVERY POLICY

 Keystream was established in 2011 by Andrew Jukes and Johnny Stein.

-Operating solely in the UK, Keystream provides non-clinical Healthcare, Charity and Government organisations recruitment services to the public and private sector across both contract and permanent vacancies across the UK.
-The types of roles include but are not limited to IT, Finance, Procurement, Marketing and Commissioning.
+Operating solely in the UK, Keystream provides non-clinical Healthcare, Charity and Government organisations recruitment services to the public and private sector across both contract and permanent vacancies.
+The types of roles include but not limited to IT, Procurement, Marketing and Commissioning. .

-All the hirers that we work with, and all of the work-seekers we provide, are known to and identified by our staff.
-All the temporary workers we supply are identified by our staff.
+All the hirers we work with, and the work-seekers we provide, are known to and identified by our employees.
 Some of these work-seekers operate through their own limited companies.

 KEYSTREAM GROUP’S CURRENT POSITION

-• Keystream Group takes its responsibility for ensuring the risk of modern slavery and human trafficking is minimised across its supply chain.
+• Keystream Group takes its responsibility for ensuring the risk of modern slavery and human trafficking is minimised across its supply chain seriously.

 • Our supply chain is minimal and solely relates to the operation of the business and services to our clients and contractors.